 A: The TSI is a state-legislated program designed to improve student success in college.
 TSI-approved tests are used to verify that students have the basic skills needed to succeed in entry-level college courses.
 Students are required by state law to fulfill the TSI requirement before enrolling in any Texas public college or university.
 There are three parts to TSI: Reading, Writing, & Mathematics.
 Students who fail to achieve the minimum required score on any part will be required to enroll in developmental coursework.
 Some students may be exempt from the TSI if they meet certain requirements.

 Q: How do I satisfy the TSI requirement?

-A: Many students have satisfied this requirement with scores on tests such as THEA, Accuplacer, SAT, or TAKS, which may have been submitted on your transcript.
-If you have questions about your TSI status please contact the Office of Undergraduate Admissions at 817-272-6287.
+A: Students may satisfy this requirement with ACT, SAT, TAKS, or STAAR scores.
+Previous college credit is also considered.
+For a full list of TSI exemptions, please go to the TSI Exemptions website.
+If you have questions about your TSI status, please contact the University Advising Center at firstname.lastname@example.org.
 For more information about TSI requirements and exemptions, see the Texas Success Initiative website.